Occupational Therapy Assistant

 • Students develop academic knowledge, clinical skills, and professional behavior through classroom, online, lab, fieldwork, and off-site learning experiences.

-• Prior to applying, all students should assess their ability to succeed in the online environment by completing the eLearning sample course at http://www.bristolcc.edu/elearning/elearning101/
+• Prior to applying, all students should assess their ability to succeed in the online environment by completing the eLearning sample course by taking the "Is Online Learning for me?" self assessment.

 • Once admitted to the Occupational Therapy Assistant Program students must complete all OTA courses in the required sequence.

-• Many General Education courses are available nights, weekends, online and at satellite campuses.
+• Many General Education courses are available nights, weekends, online and at several of our campuses.

 • Bristol graduates are recognized as well-prepared entry-level practitioners by the clinical community and employers.

-• Graduates have taken positions as Certified Occupational Therapy Assistants in area schools, acute care, rehab and psychiatric hospitals, residential and day rehabilitation programs, nursing homes, sub-acute rehab, transitional care, home care and outpatient settings.
+• Graduates have taken positions as Certified Occupational Therapy Assistants in area schools, acute care, rehabilitation and psychiatric hospitals, residential and day habilitation programs, nursing homes, sub-acute rehabilitation, home care and outpatient settings.

 • Graduates may transfer to Occupational Therapy programs at senior institutions.
 Specific prerequisite requirements and transfer credit are determined by the transfer institution.